History of Cartagena, Colombia: From Bogotá to Cartagena

-Nineteenth Century
+19th century

 If there is a word to describe the Cartagena in the 19th century, is by far: decadence.
 Followed by instability, revolution, impoverishment and depopulation.
 The chaos brought by the Mutiny of Aranjuez to the Empire and the French invasion of the peninsula put the stability of the Spanish ancient regime in shambles.
 Although there were two years of grace for the city to prepare itself for what was coming.

+In 1815, the city was besieged by the Spanish for 105 days and lost 6,000 inhabitants to famine and disease.

+It remained under Spanish control for 6 years, until it was retaken by the Patriots on 10 October 1821.